3daddict/memory-match-react/README.md

 2. Clone your forked copy of this repo

-   > git clone https://github.com/[Your Username]/react_starter.git`
+   > git clone `https://github.com/[Your Username]/react_starter.git`

 3. Change directory into the newly cloned repo

    > cd memory-match-react

 4. Install dependencies

    > npm install

+    or

+   > yarn install

 5. Start dev server

    > npm start

+    or

+   > yarn start

-6. Open a browser and navigate to `localhost:3000` You should see a page that displays "Welcome to React!"
+6. Open a browser and navigate to `localhost:3000` You should see the Memory Match Game page.

 **NOTE**
 For Ubuntu and other linux distros. credit to @fllprbt for bugfix.